 Skip, SFM’s safety hero, is on a crusade to prevent slips, trips and falls — including falls from ladders.

 Falls from heights continue to be a top cause of workplace injuries.
-More than 50 workers in the U.S. suffer ladder-related injuries every day, Safety+Health Magazine reports.
+More than a third of workplace fatalities in the U.S. in 2018 were due to a fall from elevation, OSHA reports.

-According to the American Ladder Institute (ALI), the two most common causes of ladder accidents include:
+According to the American Ladder Institute (ALI), the five most common causes of ladder accidents include:

 - Missing the last step when climbing down